 Is a Traumatic Brain Injury Reversible?

 With medical injuries, damage to the brain is among the most severe because patients often do not regenerate any of the tissue that has been lost.
-The brain is made up of a complex web of neurons that are unable to be replaced if they are damaged by either an anoxic or a traumatic brain injury.
-For this reason, early diagnosis and treatment of brain injuries are vital to saving as much tissue as possible.
-Recently, a case study was published that appears to demonstrate a novel finding regarding the prognosis of traumatic brain injuries.How are Brain Injuries Treated?
+The brain is made up of a complex web of neurons that cannot be replaced if they are damaged by either an anoxic or a traumatic brain injury.
+For this reason, early diagnosis and treatment of brain injuries are vital to save as much tissue as possible.
+Recently, a case study was published that demonstrates a novel finding regarding the prognosis of traumatic brain injuries.How are Brain Injuries Treated?

 When someone comes in with suspicion of a traumatic brain injury, the first step is a proper diagnosis.
 There are many symptoms that someone might demonstrate with a traumatic brain injury, including pain over the scalp, possible loss of consciousness, or a general state of delirium.
 Diagnosis involves either an MRI scan or a CT scan that could demonstrate damage to the soft tissue along with a possible skull fracture, depending on the mechanism of trauma.
 The information from these scans is important in deciding on the next step.
 Depending on the type of brain injury, treatment could require a trip to the operating room.

-An 18-year-old patient was taken to the local emergency department following an involvement in a motor vehicle accident.
+An 18-year-old patient was taken to the local emergency department following involvement in a motor vehicle accident.
 In the accident, the patient sustained a serious, closed, traumatic brain injury.
-These are not unusual with a car accident because patients often strike their head on the steering wheel, window, or dashboard.
-The patient arrived with a handful of symptoms such as confusion, head pain, and neck pain but without a loss of consciousness.
-The patient's vital signs were all within normal limits and the providers deemed the patient medically stable.
+These are not unusual with a car accident because patients often strike their heads on the steering wheel, window, or dashboard.
+The patient arrived with a handful of symptoms such as confusion, head pain, and neck pain but without losing consciousness.
+The patient's vital signs were all within normal limits, and the providers deemed the patient medically stable.
 The patient was taken for imaging to explore the possibility of a traumatic brain injury.

-While this patient did have multiple hemorrhages, they were not large and the body was able to mobilize its cells to quickly clean up the damage.
+While this patient did have multiple hemorrhages, they were not large, and the body was able to mobilize its cells to quickly clean up the damage.
 In the future, physicians should take a look at their patients and see if they have suffered any damage similar to the type this patient suffered.
 Follow-up with these patients will be necessary to see if they recover in the same way.

 :dr [cs 943]